 Although you already know that outsourcing companies are focused on hiring the best in their field, it is still your right to know what kind of people will work for you.

-You must make sure that they hire only outsource insurance professionals.
+You must make sure that they hire only outsourced insurance professionals.

-Delegating control over these documentation-heavy processes should be clear upfront, and are best handled by skilled insurance professionals.
+Delegating control over these documentation-heavy processes should be clear upfront and should be best handled by skilled insurance professionals.

 4. How do you store your policyholders’ data?

-Will you be using cloud-based data storage, a hosted database, or an in-house document storage facility?
+Will you use cloud-based data storage, a hosted database, or an in-house document storage facility?

 Access and security measures over these sensitive data should be properly stipulated in the contract.